MarcosMene/MarcosMeneghetti_12_12052022/README.md

 - Create a new terminal.
 - Change directory to cd MarcosMeneghetti12_12052022.
 - Run the JSDoc with `yarn docs`
   If you open **docs** folder (inside MarcosMeneghetti_12_2022 folder), you will see all jsdocs in HTML format.
 Select one HTML file.
 Click right mouse button on it and Open with live Server.
-A new windows browser will opens, and you will have the informations about this application.
+A new windows browser will opens, and you will have the documentation about this application.